magenta-cuda/alt-w3tc-minify/README.md

-# Update of December 2019
+# Update of March 2020

-In December 2019 W3TC released a new version 0.12.0.
+In January 2020 W3TC released a new version 0.13.0.
 With respect to JavaScript minification my analysis is still valid.
 The problems found in the analysis have not been fixed.